jsoconno/tfmesh/README.md

 Below are the common errors and what they most likely mean.

+* **203 Non-Authoritative Information** - The authentication token (PAT) for the target repository is not set or is in the wrong format.
 * **404 Not Found** - The authentication token (PAT) for the target repository is not set.
 * **401 Not Unauthorized** - The authentication token (PAT) for the target repository set to in incorrect value or the token is expired.